erickcastrillo/Diquis/docs/rails/INFRASTRUCTURE_SUMMARY.md

-# La Cantera - Infrastructure Documentation Summary
+# Diquis - Infrastructure Documentation Summary

 This document provides a quick reference to all infrastructure documentation and highlights what has been documented.